qthomas612/CompBio_Group3/README.md

 1. `git clone`
 2. `docker build -t plasmid .`
 3. The docker container with the databases can be accessed by running:
-  `docker run --mount type=bind,source=/home/qthomas/data,target=/data -it plasmid:latest bash`
+  `docker run --rm --mount type=bind,source=/home/qthomas/data,target=/data -it plasmid:latest bash`
     - when writing to /data in the docker container, those files will also be written to /home/qthomas/data.
     - multiple folders can be bound i.e. `docker run --rm --mount type=bind,source=/home/qthomas/data,target=/data --mount type=bind,source=/home/qthomas/results,target=/results -it plasmid:latest bash`